-PAIN AND SPORTS MEDICINE
+PAIN / ORTHOPAEDICS & SPORTS MEDICINE

 Muscle & Joint Pain

-PAIN & SPORTS INJURY TREATMENT
+JOINT PAIN & SPORTS INJURY TREATMENT

-Whether you are suffering from a joint injury or suffering a ligament, or tendon injury - it can be a painfully long process but here at Dynamic Regenerative Medicine in Birmingham and Solihull recovery can be made easier.
+Whether you are suffering from a joint injury or suffering a ligament, or tendon injury - it can be a painfully long process, but here at Dynamic Regenerative Medicine in Birmingham and Solihull recovery can be made easier.
 In addition, manual therapy and physical rehabilitation therapy we have many different treatment options available to facilitate and speed up your injury recovery.

-Platelet-rich plasma PRP injections can be used in the treatment of many musculoskeletal injuries including that of tendinitis, muscles injuries and joint injury.
+Platelet-rich plasma (PRP) injections can be used in the treatment of many musculoskeletal injuries including that of tendinitis, muscles injuries and joint injury.
 Typically 2 or more injections may be required, separated by 4 weeks apart.
 This may vary depending on your injury.

 What is PRP injection treatment?

 PRP is blood plasma with a higher concentration of platelets than is generally found in the blood.
 These platelets contain bioactive proteins that initiate the healing of connective tissues such as bone, tendons, and ligaments.